 Measure: The project will generate electricity on-site using renewable or carbon-neutral power systems which displaces electricity demand normally supplied by the local utility.
-The project could alternatively enter into a contract with the electric service provider for the supply of renewable energy (such as SMUD's Greenergy or Solar shares).
+The project could alternatively enter into a contract with the electric service provider for the supply of renewable energy.
 Life of an on-site project is assumed to be 20 years, while purchasing off-site credits may be done either through a 20 year contract or an up-front payment with greenhouse gas reductions amortized over 20 years.

-Applicability for Ozone Precursors: This measure does not give ozone precursor emission credits.
-Renewable energy measures that involve the creation of $NO_x$ (such as biomass) which are more $NO_x$ intense than SMUD have a negative effect on ozone precursor pollutants and the project would be assigned negative credit for this measure.
+Applicability for Criteria Pollutants: This measure does not give criteria pollutant emission credits.
+Renewable energy measures that involve the creation of NO_x (such as biomass) which are more NO_x intense than SMUD have a negative effect on ozone precursor pollutants and the project would be assigned negative credit for this measure.